pertmdcie/NEUROBL/README.md

 and yeasts obtained from microscope images.

 Authors:
-Arzate Quintana Carlos
+Arzate Quintana Carlos,
-Chacón Murguía Mario Ignacio
+Chacón Murguía Mario Ignacio,
-Martinez Madrid Enrique
+Martinez Madrid Enrique,
-Ramírez Quintana Juan Alberto
+Ramírez Quintana Juan Alberto,
 Salazar González Edgar Alejandro

 The program will be free to use if the article